pfroud/JVisa/README.md

 However, there are some issues in the original JVisa:

 * Confusing inheritance between the `JVisa` and `JVisaInstrument` classes
-* Only open one instrument can be opened at a time
+* Only one instrument can be opened at a time
 * C-style error handling and output arguments

 This fork of JVisa addresses those issues.